marinakinalone/bonjour-hello/README.md

 - [Party.js](https://party.js.org/)

 ## What's next to do?
 On March 2022, I decided to update my portfolio, blog and landing page for personal links with newly acquired knowledge about design and coding.
 202203: V.2 has been deployed and I'm pretty much done with this project atm.
 Next step is to make some improvments to my portfolio :)
+## What I have learned from this project
+Keep things simple!
+Sometimes, the combo HTML+CSS is more than enough...
 ## Team

 [![Marina Kinalone Simonnet](https://avatars.githubusercontent.com/u/63544936?v=3&s=144)](https://github.com/marinakinalone) |